CISSP-Study-Resources

 • Mandatory Access Control (MAC): access control that requires the system itself to manage access controls in accordance with the org’s security policies

-• A key characteristic of the MAC model is the use of labels applied to both subjects and objects
+• A key characteristic of the MAC model is the use of labels applied to both subjects and objects; subjects need matching labels to access objects

 • e.g. a label of top secret grants access to top-secret documents